 Bull River Re-vegetation Projects

-The Lower Clark Fork Watershed Group (LCFWG), along with the Green Mountain Conservation District, Montana Fish, Wildlife and Parks, the Kootenai National Forest and Avista), is implementing a large-scale re-vegetation efforts along the banks of the Bull River, which are currently largely dominated by the non-native and highly competitive reed canarygrass.
+The Lower Clark Fork Watershed Group (LCFWG), along with other partners (Green Mountain Conservation District, Montana Fish, Wildlife and Parks, the Kootenai National Forest and Avista), is implementing a large-scale re-vegetation effort along the banks of the Bull River, which are currently largely dominated by the non-native and highly competitive reed canarygrass.
 In order for plantings to be effective, the reed canarygrass must first be killed.
 This is accomplished by laying down a heavy fabric barrier over mats of reed canarygrass.
 This fabric, left in place for 1-2 years, will kill the grass and leave a space for other plants to establish.

 After the the weed barrier has been installed, the areas are also fenced in order to protect the young plants to be planted from wildlife browse until they are established enough to withstand this pressure.